Home - The Best Kamado Grills under $1000 in 2023

 They go back at least 3,000 years, but the modern kamado was first introduced to America soon after World War II.
 They’re not a fad.
 Their popularity has been on a steady increase over the past several decades.

 They can be used for grilling, smoking, slow cooking, and baking.
-This versatility is due to the wide range of temperatures that are achievable and the incredible insulation they offer.
+This versatility is due to the wide range of achievable temperatures and the incredible insulation they offer.

 Kamado grills were originally made of terra cotta, a material that is still used for high-quality grills today.
 Ceramics is another popular material that modern kamados are made from.